baymabruno/loopback-4-base-project/README.md

 Project with the objective of serving as an initial structure with basic elements for the development of an API

+# Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

 ## Prerequisites

 - [Node.js](https://nodejs.org/en/download/package-manager/) - version 8.9.x or higher